vega/altair/doc/user_guide/customization.rst

        color="source:N"
    )

-It is also possible to add a subtitle, and `configure <https://altair-viz.github.io/user_guide/configuration.html#config-title>`_ a number of other attributes, by passing in an `alt.Title` object.
+It is also possible to add a subtitle by passing in an `alt.TitleParams` object.

 .. altair-plot::

    alt.Chart(
       iowa,
-      title=alt.Title(
+      title=alt.TitleParams(
           "Iowa's green energy boom",
           subtitle="A growing share of the state's energy has come from renewable sources" )